saverio-sevilla/pascal-interpreter/README.md

 ### Static Arrays

 The following program will create an array of integer types and fill it with some values in with a while loop.
-The values are then printed to the screen (in this case the squares from 0 to 100)
+The values are then printed to the screen (in this case the squares from 0 to 100).
+Note that static arrays declared with the syntax 'ARRAY [i..j] OF (type)' should not be resized with the 'setlength()' function.

 ```
 Program Test;